 The driver picked us up from the airport and asked us where we all were from, I could tell Greg was a bit hesitant to tell him “Albuquerque.”
 Once he did, the conversation went from remarks of how long the distance was to what I can only think was confusion in the driver’s geography.
 He skipped around from saying he loved “Cancun, New Mexico” and all those beautiful beaches to talking about his quick trip through Deming (which actually is in NM).
 After telling him this was in fact our first visit he turned to me and said: “Baby girl I’m sorry to say this but your gonna gain some weight on this visit……here in New Orleans, we like are girls to look like bell peppers.”
 I figured that was the most accurate thing he has said so far.

-My Tales of the Cocktail trip was not 100% full of excitement or eagerness, but more like self consciousness and anxiety.
+My Tales of the Cocktail trip was not 100% full of excitement or eagerness, but more like self consciousness and anxiety (despite taking cbd gummies to try for anxiety).
 Let’s face it, I was more then a little bit out of my element.
 If you’ve listened to our podcast you’ll realize my place: I’m your average at-home cocktail party host who’s not too bad at salting that mug and poring the refreshing Corona ever so smoothly.
 The one who up until recently would order a more-dirty-than-vodka martini.
 I’m the timid bar guest who thinks that cocktails can taste like bitter dish water….. but I’m probably just not drinking it right (or fast enough).